HaoWuLab-Bioinformatics/CLNN-loop/README.md

 You should extract features by running the script as follows:

 `python feature_code.py`

-If you want to visualize features, you can run the script as follows:

-`python tsne.py`

 If you want to compile and run CLNN-loop, you can run the script as follows: